3loop/farcaster-onchain-alerts-bot/README.md

 # Farcaster bot for on-chain alerts

+> [!NOTE]
+> You can jump to the [Loop Decoder Documentation](https://loop-decoder.3loop.io/recipes/fc-bot/) to read the entire tutorial in one place.

 Learn how to create a Farcaster bot that sends human-readable alerts about transactions happening on-chain.
 You can customize this bot for any EVM-compatible blockchain, and you don't need any specific knowledge about EVM transaction decoding and interpretation.

 For the demo, we've used a [friend.tech](https://www.friend.tech) smart contract to track trading activity on the Base Mainnet network.
 By modifying the contract address and environment variables, you can create a bot to track smart contracts on any other EVM chain.